Rapsodo Mobile Launch Monitor Review

 Watch Joel Tadman test the Rapsodo MLM up against the Foresight Sports GC2

-The Rapsodo MLM works in conjunction with the free Rapsodo app on your iOS smartphone indoors or outdoors.
-After setting up an account and logging in, rest your phone in the front slot and position it approx. six feet behind the ball.
-The lines on the screen and the GPS overhead view help you align it correctly and select your hitting direction for enhanced accuracy.
+Once you have set up an account and logged in, rest your phone in the front slot of the unit and position it approx. six feet behind the ball.
+The lines on the screen and the GPS overhead view will help you align it correctly and select your hitting direction for optimal accuracy.

-The Rapsodo MLM has a clever feature where you hold the club in front of your phone's camera and it will automatically record the club you're hitting, which worked most of the time but you can input it manually very easily.
-Once you’ve selected the club and start hitting shots, the Rapsodo MLM captures video of you hitting and displays shot tracer-style graphics on the screen, which we found to be accurate most of the time, as well as certain data points like ball speed, launch angle and carry distance.
+Once you’ve selected your club and started hitting shots, the Rapsodo MLM captures video of you hitting and displays shot tracer-style graphics on the screen, which we found to be accurate most of the time, as well as certain key data points like ball speed, launch angle and carry distance.

 Joel has worked in the golf industry for over 12 years covering both instruction and more recently equipment.
 He now oversees all product content here at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader find exactly what they are looking for.
 So whether it's the latest driver, irons, putter or laser rangefinder, Joel has his finger on the pulse keeping up to date with the latest releases in golf.
 He is also responsible for all content on irons and golf tech, including distance measuring devices and launch monitors.